 There’s also a task management feature that allows you to delegate, monitor, and track changes to tasks per team member.
 This feature alerts you when tasks are completed, impending, or overdue.

-Microsoft Teams has quickly risen to lead the pack of workplace communication tools, knocking down giants like Slack, Discord, and Zoom.
+While not specifically an Agile development tool, Microsoft Teams has quickly risen to lead the pack of workplace communication tools, knocking down giants like Slack, Discord, and Zoom.

 Teams launched in 2017 as a collaborative workspace within Office 365.
 It brings together text and video chats, conference calls and video, document sharing, and seamless integration with the entire Office 365 suite of tools—SharePoint, Word, Excel, PowerPoint, and more.

 The sudden necessity for remote work solutions proved to be a massive boost for Teams, and it has become central to Microsoft’s workplace productivity and collaboration strategy.
-The company recently revealed that Teams is the fastest growing business app in Microsoft’s history.
+The company recently revealed that Teams is the fastest-growing business app in Microsoft’s history.